Ad Policies and Delivery

 Is Domain Verification the same thing as Business Verification?

-No. Domain Verification is required to configure your web events.
-Business Verification has nothing to do with the iOS 14 update.
+No. Domain Verification is allows you to claim ownership of the links you share.
+Business Verification is related to your Business Manager.
 However, it would be a good idea to do both!

 How do I verify my domain?

 There are a couple of ways to do it (you may still have three, but Meta-tag verification is being phased out).
 They are a bit technical but rather straight-forward.

 How will optimization be impacted by privacy changes related to iOS 14?

 Optimization, particularly for conversions, will be impacted quite a bit.
 Since Facebook is receiving less data and will be reporting fewer conversions, there is less volume to optimize for.
 Facebook needs 25-50 conversions per week per ad set to exit the learning phase, and that will become increasingly difficult.